 The Government is introducing a VAT reverse charge on certain building and construction services.
-The legislation will come into effect on 1 October 2019.
-This is a very significant development which will present major challenges for many building contractors.

 Businesses involved in buying and selling construction services will need to understand the new rules.